MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise.md

 Primeiro, inicie o prompt de comando do Windows PowerShell no computador local.

 > [!NOTE]
-> O comando a seguir define o uso da versão mais recente do Azure PowerShell.
-Confira [Introdução aos cmdlets do Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/).
+> The following command sets use the latest version of Azure PowerShell.
+See [Get started with Azure PowerShell cmdlets](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/).

 Entre na sua conta do Azure usando o comando a seguir.